oscoDOTblog/dtp-ask/README.md

 # Interview Room

-A private, AI-assisted interview practice app for Apple Wallet, Payments & Commerce preparation.
-It includes 20 spoken-answer prompts, transcript-based coaching, confidence tracking, and local-only practice history.
+A private, AI-assisted interview practice app for rehearsing spoken answers, reviewing feedback, and tracking progress.
+Practice history stays in your browser.

 ## Local setup